ashouy/food_order/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## About
+This project is a wraper of all features learned in react-example3, 2 and 1. its a food order  that you can add your meals in to a cart, and later you can also remove.
 ## Available Scripts

 In the project directory, you can run: